aymericb213/scikit-query/README.md

 ## Contributors

-FFQS, MinMax and NPU are based off the original implementation of Jakub Švehla and changed for library consistency.
+FFQS, MinMax and NPU are based upon Jakub Švehla's implementation.
 Other algorithms have been implemented by Aymeric Beauchamp or his students from the University of Orléans :
 - Salma Badri, Elis Ishimwe, Brice Jacquesson, Matthéo Pailler (2023)